Best Mattress for Scoliosis: Reviews and Buyer’s Guide

 How should I sit if I have scoliosis?

 For the best posture, you should sit with your feet shoulder-width apart, flat on the floor, and you should rest your knees just slightly below your hips.
 Do your best to sit up straight and avoid hunching over.
 Remember, sitting for too long can cause aches and pains, so it’s best to get up and walk around or stretch every 30 to 60 minutes.

 Did You Find Your Next Bed?

 Scoliosis can cause nightly discomfort and make sleeping a pain, but it doesn’t have to.
-Choosing the right mattress can lead to more peaceful, restful nights for all.
+Understanding how to choose a mattress for scoliosis can lead to more peaceful, restful nights for all.